Oolufunmi/Oolufunmi/README.md

-I am data analyst with a strong foundation in statistics (BSc – 2nd class upper, MSc – PhD grade) and a passion about transforming data into actionable insights.
+I am data analyst with a strong foundation in statistics (BSc – 2nd class upper, MSc) and a passion about transforming data into actionable insights.
 My journey began with theoretical applications, but now I’m focused on solving real-world problems through data analysis and data science.💡

 Currently, I work as a data analyst at Curacel, where I apply statistical methods and analytics tools to drive insights and support decision-making.
 My experience includes working with SQL, Tableau and Excel, alongside ongoing efforts to strengthen my Python skills for advanced analytics and automation.✨